Team15ECE3400/Team15ECE3400.github.io/EthicsHW/TheAutonomousCar.md

 [Car begins moving and proceeds to run over group of five people.]

 AASTA: Oh my gosh!
-Why did it-- I didn’t even say anything?!
+Why did it-- I didn’t even say anything!

 DAN: Sure, you did.
 You chose to not be a murderer.

-AASTA: The car just ran over 5 people!
-It clearly didn’t listen.
+AASTA: But the car just ran over 5 people!

 DAN: Sure it did, it perfectly used the virtue test.

 AASTA: How is killing five people virtuous in any way?

-DAN: Oh but you said you didn’t want to willingly kill anyone, so BEN15 just didn’t do anything.
+DAN: You said you didn’t want to willingly kill anyone, right?
+So BEN15 just didn’t do anything.
 But when you think about it isn’t not doing anything, inherently doing something in itself?
 The moral line between choice and inaction really adds a whole other dimension---

-AASTA: AAAAAAAAA
+AASTA: AAAAAAAAAH!!

 [Aasta wakes up again.]

 AASTA: That’s it!
 Why does this stupid Trolley problem keep popping up in my head?!
-And I’m exhausted, how am I supposed to get any sleep?
+Sheesh... and now I’m exhausted, how am I supposed to get any sleep?
 You know what I’ll just not sleep again, yeah that’ll work.

 [Alarm clock rings.]

-AASTA: Oh great, time for work.
+AASTA: [Yawning] Oh great, time for work.

 [Aasta gets in car and heads to work.
 Before she leaves, Dan runs up to the passenger window.]

 DAN: Oh hey Aasta!
-I think my car’s battery died, can I catch a ride with you to work?
+My car battery died, can I catch a ride with you to work?

 AASTA: Uh, sure….. (whispering) as long as I don’t get another Ethics lecture